In the footsteps of Rumi

-What can the great poet and mystic Rumi, born in 1207, still bestow upon us in 2019?
+What can the great poet and mystic Rumi, born in 1207, still bestow upon us in the 21st century?
 Contemporary human beings are evolving in a profoundly different society from that of yesteryear, and we are now facing radically gloomier challenges as pertains to our future.
 What, then, is the relevance of pondering remarks that bear witness to an eight-century-old view of the world?

 Djalaleddine Rumi (1207-1273), with his body of work encompassing over 100,000 lines of verse, left us an immutable treasure that reflects a refined and luminous understanding of the world.
 Plunging into his universe and meandering through his texts opens the door to deeper thinking and universal spirituality.
 He is a timeless source of passion, but also a guide that lifts the spirit, like the light that has always drawn plants to it and helped them grow.

 Rumi, as told by Kiya Tabassian

 “Since childhood, I have read Rumi’s words in Persian, regularly losing then finding myself in them, always with considerable emotion.
 His poems, in their profundity and linguistic refinement, their rhythm and contagious enthusiasm have frequently inspired me, and I have been setting them to music for many years now.
 Yet the In the footsteps of Rumi project took shape more concretely after I met the artist and vocalist Ghalia Benali, whose art touched me deeply, with its capacity to transform each moment into a state of wonder and each note into a fascinating story.
 I felt that she embodied the ideal voice for singing poems such as these, and the necessary drive for bringing together this ensemble of virtuosi who would musically communicate all the symbolic significance of Rumi’s work.